Made a smart early save from Johnson and looked in command of his box. Could do little about either goal.

 An early yellow card did not dull his appetite for the battle and his energy was key to Liverpool's greater urgency in the last 10 minutes.

 Not everything he did came off but was utterly relentless in his hounding of Chelsea's back four and battled as much as anyone in red to ensure a valuable point.
-Played a key role in the opening goal and never allowed the host's defence a moment's peace.
+Played a key role in the opening goal and never allowed Chelsea's defense a moment's peace.

 - 22 R. Turnbull